tejasraibagi26/CS546_Final_Project/README.md

 - Report posts and venues.
 - Automatically delete post when the deadline is expired.
 - Owners can add a request for their venue to be added in.
+- Implemented comments for reviews (initially it was only reviews which was mentioned as comments in the proposal)
+- Implemented various filters for both reviews and comments including updating and deleting  the comments